 If you previously installed SIP Feature Server 220.127.116.11, you might see two similarly named retention limit scripts in the python folder.
 The correct script to use is applyMessageRetentionLimits.py.

-- Type the command to run the script:
+A sample command line to run the script:

 - -H Identifies the Cassandra host name (default: localhost)